Coronavirus: 761 new cases and 18 further deaths reported in the State

 He said the actions of the Beacon Hospital were a misuse of a public resource.

-Mr Reid said he shared the anger of the public about what the hospital’s chief executive Michael Cullen had done in giving 20 vaccines to teachers in the private St Gerard’s School last year.
+Mr Reid said he shared the anger of the public about what the hospital’s chief executive Michael Cullen had done in giving 20 vaccines to teachers in the private St Gerard’s School.

 Programme that are “publicly funded are not there to be allocated on any other basis other than fairness and transparency”.